 The collective facilitated free, monthly, dance sessions through Saanich Recreation.
 The description for the sessions: “Take part in a collaborative dance practice for people of all physical and cognitive abilities.
 We’ll train together once a month, taking turns facilitating, and expanding our dance practices.”
 Thank-you to Saanich Community Services, Gordon Head Recreation Centre, Embrace Arts, and Made in BC–Dance on Tour, for supporting previous sessions.

-The collective was co-founded in September 2019 by dancers mostly based in Lekwungen homelands, including Claire (Dance & Theatre Artist), Lea (Dance Artist & Facilitator), Luka (Writer & Performing Artist), Tiffany (Embrace Arts), and Joanne (Creative Momentum).
+The collective was co-founded in September 2019 by dancers mostly based in Lekwungen homelands, including Claire (Dance & Theatre Artist), Joanne (Creative Momentum), Lea (Dance Artist & Facilitator), Luka (Writer & Performing Artist), and Tiffany (Embrace Arts).
 The idea for the group emerged in spring 2019 through a dance project that was in collaboration with the Victoria Disability Resource Centre.

 Over the years, artists in the region have suggested creating a dance collective with disability leadership on the island, inspired by groups such as Kinetic Light, All Bodies Dance Project, Sins Invalid, and CRIPSiE.
-In 2020 we are super excited to visit and learn with artists we admire.
+We are grateful that in 2020-2021 we had a chance to visit and learn with artists we admire.